hazelcast/hazelcast-jet/site/docs/get-started/first-job.md

 With this in mind let's start writing code.
-Instead of connecting to actual systems we'll start simple, using generated data as the source and your screen as the sink.
-This works well with a locally started Jet
+Instead of connecting to actual systems we'll start simple, using generated data as the source and your screen as the sink:
-instance:

 ```java
 public static void main(String[] args) {